dalyIsaac/Whim/docs/docs/plugins/tree-layout.md

 <xref:Whim.TreeLayout.TreeLayoutPlugin> provides commands and functionality for the <xref:Whim.TreeLayout.TreeLayoutEngine>.

-<xref:Whim.TreeLayout.TreeLayoutPlugin> does not load the <xref:Whim.TreeLayout.TreeLayoutEngine> - that is done when creating a workspace via <xref:Whim.IWorkspaceManager.Add>.
+<xref:Whim.TreeLayout.TreeLayoutPlugin> does not load the <xref:Whim.TreeLayout.TreeLayoutEngine> - that is done when creating a workspace via <xref:Whim.IWorkspaceManager.Add(System.String,System.Collections.Generic.IEnumerable{Whim.CreateLeafLayoutEngine})>.

-For more about the `TreeLayoutEngine`, see the [Layout Engines](../layout-engines.md#xrefwhimtreelayouttreelayoutengine) page.
+For more about the `TreeLayoutEngine`, see the [Layout Engines](../layout-engines.md#treelayoutengine) page.

 The [Tree Layout Bar plugin](./tree-layout-bar.md) provides a widget for the bar to set the direction to add the next window.